-BOC Elite Miles World Mastercard [up to 2 mpd (local) and 5 mpd (overseas)]
+BOC Elite Miles World Mastercard [1.5 mpd (local) and 3 mpd (overseas)]

-At the top of list is the newly launched BOC Elite Miles World Mastercard.
-From now until 31 Dec 2018, you’ll earn 5 mpd on all overseas spend, and 2 mpd on all local spend.
-To qualify for this accelerated earn rate, you must apply for your card by 15 Dec 2018.
-After 31 Dec 2018, the earn rates will revert to the usual 3 mpd for overseas spend and 1.5 mpd for local spend.
+At the top of list is the BOC Elite Miles World Mastercard.
+Following an earlier promotion, from 31 Dec 2018, the earn rates will revert to the usual 3 mpd for overseas spend and 1.5 mpd for local spend.

 Take note that the miles will only be valid for 12-24 months before they need to be transferred out to your frequent flyer programme.

-To me, this is the best no-brainer card to get if you wish to charge all expenses to a single card.
-The 1.4 mpd and 2.4 mpd for local and overseas spend respectively is far superior than the other cards listed below.
+This used to be the best no-brainer card to get if you wish to charge all expenses to a single card, until the BOC Elite Miles World Mastercard came along.
+The 1.4 mpd and 2.4 mpd for local and overseas spend respectively is still far superior than the other cards listed below.
 But then again, as mentioned in my previous post, you should always learn to determine whether a specialised spend is possible before committing to a general spend strategy.

-Standard Chartered Bank Visa Infinite [up to 1.4 mpd (local) and 3 mpd (overseas)]
+Standard Chartered Bank Visa Infinite [1.4 mpd (local) and 3 mpd (overseas)]

 Take note that a minimum spend of S$2000.00 per statement cycle is required for the 1.4 mpd (local) and 3 mpd (overseas) earn rates, otherwise you will only earn 1 mpd!
 So why do I value this card?
 If you travel a lot, and if you are able to concentrate all your overseas spending (online or offline) within your statement cycle, you will be earning 3 mpd for all your purchases made in foreign currency!
 So bear this in mind, and time your spending to get the most out of this card.

 A very decent earn rate for local general spend.
-However, this card comes with other interesting perks, which I will elaborate further in another post.
-The 2.4 mpd earn rate for overseas spend is only valid from 4 Oct to 31 Dec 2018.
+However, this card comes with other interesting perks.

 Together with the Citi Premiermiles Visa, this card is really an entry level card for beginners who wish to experiment with earning miles.

-Maybank Horizon Visa Signature Card [up to 2 mpd (overseas)]
+Maybank Horizon Visa Signature Card [2 mpd (overseas)]

 Bear in mind that the earn rate of 2 mpd for overseas spend is subject to a minimum spend of S$300.00 per month as per my previous post.
 All local non-specialised spend will only earn you 0.4 mpd, so be careful!

-HSBC Visa Infinite Card [up to 1 mpd (local) and 2 mpd (overseas)]
+HSBC Visa Infinite Card [1 mpd (local) and 2 mpd (overseas)]

 Not the most attractive of cards, but you can stand to earn up to 1.25 mpd (local) and 2.25 mpd (overseas) from the second year onwards, subject to a minimum spend of S$50000.00 the previous year.